Antonio040/WMC/README.md

 # WMC
-A web site designed for Rudi.
+A failed web site designed for Rudi.